Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 As you’ve seen, replacing a display manager is not as hard as it sounds.
 Once you start reading more about their features, you might be tempted to test a few different display managers in search of the best one – and I encourage you to do so.

-You don’t have to wait for software to “break” before trying out something new.
+You don’t have to wait for software to “break” to try something new or to experiment with a new Linux desktop environment.

 Image Credits: gdm-session by Mark Mrwizard via Flickr, MDM Prairie Theme, Pantheon Greeter screenshot via Linux Mint Forums, SDDM screenshot and LXDM screenshot via Manjaro Wiki, LightDM Webkit Google Theme, LightDM-KDE Settings by David Edmundson.